genjimm/Movie-Recommendation-System/README.md

 ## Overview

-This project builds a scalable and interpretable movie recommendation system using:
+This project implements a complete **Big Data pipeline** for building a scalable and interpretable movie recommendation system using **distributed processing with PySpark**.

-- **Content-Based Filtering** (TF-IDF + Cosine Similarity)
-- **Collaborative Filtering** using **PySpark ALS**
-- **Interactive Streamlit Web App** for user-facing recommendations

-The entire pipeline—from raw data to deployment—is implemented in the single notebook.
+The primary focus is on **large-scale ETL**, **multi-source data integration**, and **distributed model training**, forming the foundation for both content-based and collaborative recommendation algorithms.

 ---